Most of the 2000s saw plenty of interest in all areas of landscaping and gardening, for a number of reasons:

 The skills training and awards body Lantra administers the Fencing Industry Skills Scheme (FISS) through its qualifications awarding body Lantra Awards in partnership with CITB and industry bodies.
 FISS is allied to the Construction Skills Certification Scheme (CSCS) and was developed to enable employers to demonstrate that their workers are trained and qualified.

-The Fencing Contractors Association operates the FCA Certified Contractor Scheme, which enables participating contractors to demonstrate that they are technically competent and appropriately qualified with the requisite skills and wider professional accreditations for specific projects.
+The Association of Fencing Industries (AFI) operates the Certified Contractor Scheme, which enables participating contractors to demonstrate that they are technically competent and appropriately qualified with the requisite skills and wider professional accreditations for specific projects.

 Keeping up with developments

 An excellent way of keeping up to date with developments in your industry is to join a reputable trade association.
 Joining an association is also a very good way of demonstrating your professional integrity and commitment to quality.
-The following organisations represent fencing contractors in the UK and promote quality standards through a code of practice for their members:
+The Association of Fencing Industries (AFI) represents fencing contractors in the UK and promotes quality standards through a code of practice for their members.
+The AFI was formed in January 2017 following the unification of the European Fencing Industry Association (EFIA) and The Fencing Contractors Association (FCA).

 The British Association of Landscape Industries (BALI) also serves the fencing industry.